stripe/rainier/docs/jupyter.md

 title: Using Jupyter
 ---

 [Jupyter](https://jupyter.org/) is a great way to work with Rainier.

+## Using a customized kernel install

 The `install-kernel.sh` script will install a pre-configured [Almond](http://almond.sh) kernel suitable for Rainier.
 If you have Jupyter installed (eg with `brew install jupyter`), and run that script, you should then be able to use the `Rainier (Scala 2.12)` kernel for all your Bayesian Scala needs.

 Specifically, this script installs a kernel that: